Tax checks for taxi, private hire and scrap metal licences

 There are three things that HMRC may ask you to provide in order to process your tax check:

-1. Information that helps HMRC determine if you need to send a tax return for that year – and if you do, that you have told them so by the relevant deadline.
+- Information that helps HMRC determine if you need to send a tax return for that year – and if you do, that you have told them so by the relevant deadline.
 Note that you do not need to tell HMRC that you need to send a tax return for a tax year if they have already asked you to file one for that year.

 If you are self-employed, this will include things like when you started trading and whether your turnover exceeds the trading allowance.

 The request for information must be reasonable to allow HMRC to check this.
-For example, this will include information to allow HMRC to identify you, such as your name, date of birth, National Insurance number and Unique Taxpayer Reference (you get this when you register to file a tax return).
-If you do not think the information requested by HMRC is reasonable, then you may challenge the request.
+For example, this will include information to allow HMRC to identify you, such as your name, date of birth, National Insurance number and unique taxpayer reference (you get this when you register to file a tax return).
+If you do not think the information requested by HMRC is reasonable, then you may challenge the request. - If you have already completed a tax return for the year HMRC are checking, then you will need to confirm to HMRC that you have included your income from the licensed trade on the return.
+The tax check process does not require HMRC to then look into that return, though they may do so.

-3. HMRC may also make ‘reasonable’ requests for information that helps them better understand how people work in these sectors.
+- HMRC may also make ‘reasonable’ requests for information that helps them better understand how people work in these sectors.
 This may include, for example, confirmation of the type of activity you are carrying out, and details of existing licences you hold (or previous licences you have held) for similar activities.

-For example, this would include the case where you are self-employed but your total turnover from the licensed trade does not exceed the trading allowance (currently £1,000) and you have no other trading income or reason to file a Self Assessment tax return.
+For example, this would include the case where you are self-employed but your total turnover from the licensed trade does not exceed the trading allowance (currently £1,000) and you have no other trading income or reason to file a self assessment tax return.

 It may also apply if you are self-employed and your total trading income exceeds the trading allowance, but you do not have any tax or National Insurance contributions to pay because:

-• your total taxable income, including from the licensed trade, is within your available personal allowance for the tax year (£12,570 for 2021/22 and 2022/23); and
+- your total taxable income, including from the licensed trade, is within your available personal allowance for the tax year (£12,570 for 2022/23 and 2023/24), and

-• your total trading profits do not exceed the relevant thresholds for National Insurance contributions (or you are not liable to National Insurance contributions).
+- your total trading profits do not exceed the relevant thresholds for National Insurance contributions (or you are not liable to National Insurance contributions).

 In this case, it is usually a good idea to file a tax return anyway – but we do not believe HMRC should refuse a tax check in these circumstances if you have not registered.

-When do I need to do a tax check?
+When to do a tax check

 As the tax check code remains valid for only 120 days (about four months), you must complete the tax check in the 120 days before the licensing authority verifies the completed tax check code provided by HMRC.

-For example, if your licence expires on 30 August 2023 then you could complete your tax check around the beginning of May 2023 (before you apply to renew your licence).
+For example, if your licence expires on 30 August 2024 then you could complete your tax check around the beginning of May 2024 (before you apply to renew your licence).

 Note that it may take a few days for the licensing authority to verify the tax check code after you give it to them.
 If the tax check code expires by the time the licensing authority attempts to verify it with HMRC, you will need to carry out a new check and obtain a new code.